petrus-mikkola/petrus-mikkola.github.io/_pages/about.md

 ---

 <h2>Biography</h2>
 I was a doctoral candidate under the supervision of Prof. <a href="https://people.aalto.fi/samuel.kaski">Samuel Kaski</a> in <a href="http://research.cs.aalto.fi/pml">Probabilistic Machine Learning</a> group at Aalto University.
-I am expected to officially graduate in Autumn 2023 and am presently open to new work opportunities in the field of machine learning.<br>
+I am expected to officially graduate in Autumn 2023.<br>

-Before joining the group, I worked as an intern at various national research institutes (VATT, Statistics Finland, University of Helsinki) and as a data scientist at two start-ups (North Nest Ventures, SkillGrower).
+Prior to that, I worked as an intern at various national research institutes (VATT, Statistics Finland, University of Helsinki) and as a data scientist at two start-ups (North Nest Ventures, SkillGrower).
 I have two Master's degrees, one in Mathematics (Stochastics) and one in Economics from the University of Helsinki.
 I do consulting for <a href="https://soilwatch.eu">SoilWatch</a> on calibration and uncertainty quantification of soil carbon models.

 <h2>Research</h2>
-My research has been centered around probabilistic methods for human-in-the-loop machine learning and multi-information source optimization.
+My research centers around Bayesian machine learning and statistics, with a particular emphasis on multi-information source optimization and human-in-the-loop settings.
 The main areas of focus include Bayesian optimization, elicitation (such as knowledge elicitation, prior elicitation, and preference learning), and human-AI teaming.<br>

-<h2>Experience and Applications</h2>
+<h2>Applications</h2>

-The ML methods relevant to my research can be harnessed to incorporate human perspectives into machine learning systems, such as addressing AI alignment issues.
+The ML methods relevant to my research can be harnessed to incorporate human perspectives into machine learning systems, such as addressing AI alignment issues and designing recommender systems.
+In addition, Bayesian optimization can be used to solve a broad spectrum of optimization tasks involving diverse and noisy sources of data.

-Besides, I've utilized a variety of ML techniques including Bayesian methods, deep learning, Gaussian processes, and reinforcement learning.
-My applied experience spans diverse areas, including predictive modeling for real estate pricing, EdTech recommendation system design, and preference learning algorithms.

 <h2>Community involvement</h2>
 I have acted as a reviewer for IEEE TPAMI, AISTATS2022, and AISTATS2023 (awarded top-10% reviewer).